 PROMOTION OF YOUNG RESEARCHERS FUND, UNIVERSITY OF BERN

 In December 2021, Aylin was awarded CHF 5'000 to organise a workshop titled 'Linking Climate Change, Digitalisation and Sustainability: Turning Foresights into Action in Times of Crisis'.
-The event will take place on 6 May 2022.
+The event took place on 6 May 2022.
 You can find the final programme here.

 SCHOLARSHIP AWARD FOR THE 79TH BIENNIAL INTERNATIONAL LAW ASSOCIATION CONFERENCE IN KYOTO, JAPAN (ONLINE)